kanaka/mal/bbc-basic/README.md

 Mal is intended to run on all versions of BBC BASIC V and BBC BASIC VI, as well as on Brandy 1.20.1.
-For compatibility with Brandy, it only uses features exposed in the BASIC language and does not make any operating system calls.
+For compatibility with Brandy, it avoids operating system calls where possible.
+The only exception is that is has separate mechanisms for reading command-line arguments under Brandy and RISC OS.

 # Interesting features

-This appears to be the first mal implementation that uses an explicit deterministic finite automoton (a state machine) to implement its tokenizer.
+This appears to be the first mal implementation that uses an table-driven deterministic finite automoton (a state machine) to implement its tokenizer.

+The mal heap is represented as a large array of fixed-size objects.
+Lists and vectors are linked lists of these objects, while hash-maps are crit-bit trees.

 Mal exceptions are implemented as BBC BASIC errors.
 Errors generated by mal are numbered from &40E80900.